 - Future lost wages if you cannot return to your previous occupation

 You can sue the other driver for your pain and suffering caused by the crash if your injury meets New York’s injury level requirements, detailed in Insurance Law § 5102(d).
-These include:
+These types of “serious injury” to an accident victim include:

 - Loss of a fetus

-- Permanent limitation of use of a body organ or member;
+- Permanent loss of use of a bodily organ, member, function, or system

 Time Limits in an Auto Accident Case in New York